 That's because China controls roughly 70% of the market, much as it dominates more than 95% of the world's "rare earths" market, and Beijing is both limiting exports and charging a 20% export duty on graphene.
 That's one reason its price has more than tripled in the past five years.

 Now, there are a couple publicly traded Western graphite miners that are on track to produce graphene.
 But investing in any is an ultra-speculative proposition at this point.
-Most of them either haven't shown a profit at any time over the past five years, or trading volume on these stocks is thin, with notoriously large bid-ask spreads.
+Most of them either haven't shown a profit at any time over the past five years, and trading volume on these stocks is thin, with notoriously large bid-ask spreads.

 Second, there are some graphene-related companies, like Michigan-based XG Sciences Inc., one of the largest U.S. graphene suppliers.
 It manufactures and sells "nanoplatelets" and develops specialized graphene products using them.
 But it's privately held and shows no sign of going public.

-Third, there's no real pure play in graphene research, development, or manufacturing, either - but there are certainly opportunities coming down the pipeline.
+Third, there's no real pure play in graphene research, development or manufacturing, either – but there are certainly opportunities coming down the pipeline.

 Around the world, governments, universities, energy companies and major corporations are pouring huge dollar amounts into graphene research and product development.
-Great Britain, for example, just dedicated $120 million to further graphene work at the University of Manchester; South Korea has announced $300 million in graphene projects; and the U.S. military is studying potential applications in aircraft, missiles, and other high-speed, light-weight equipment.
+Great Britain, for example, just dedicated $120 million to further graphene work at the University of Manchester; South Korea has announced $300 million in graphene projects; and the U.S. military is studying potential applications in aircraft, missiles and other high-speed, light-weight equipment.

 On the corporate front, several big companies are working on graphene research and applications.
 We're particularly interested by one large international player that's already working to bring graphene products to market in everyday products and truly commercialize this material for the first time.
 We're tracking that story every day.
 It's not quite ripe for investment, but when it is, you'll be the first to hear it.